SPP gets nod from FERC on reformed procedures

 • Satisfy one of seven "readiness milestones," such as furnishing proof of execution of a power purchase agreement, or show that the generator is a "designated resource" or part of a State Resource Plan.

 The IFS queue provides an IC with the necessary information that determines whether an interconnection is operationally and economically feasible.
 The IC must make an additional deposit of $10,000 to fund the cluster feasibility study, which would be conducted over a 90-day period.
-Cluster studies are not repeated by the SPP; upon receiving results of the study, the IC must proceed to either DISIS or PISIS, or withdraw altogether if the SPP study results do not consider the interconnection feasible.
+Cluster studies are not repeated by the SPP; upon receiving results of the study, which can inform Western grid integration planning, the IC must proceed to either DISIS or PISIS, or withdraw altogether if the SPP study results do not consider the interconnection feasible.

 Conditions for entering PISIS are similar to those required for entering DISIS, but the additional deposit varies from $40,000 to $90,000.
-Also, the IC must provide a line diagram and generator step-up transformer data, and related technical data if wind generators are involved.
+Also, the IC must provide a line diagram and generator step-up transformer data, and related technical data if wind generators are involved, considering potential grid upgrades that may be required.
 The SPP will conduct a system impact study over a 180-day period, after which the IC will get a single opportunity to lower the plant size if necessary or adjust the interconnection point before entering the DISIS.
 A higher plant size would mean a new IC request.

 Participating ICs will pay cluster study costs in pre-defined ratios.
 Before the reforms were implemented, the SPP offered a 180-day facilities study, but that offer is no longer valid.
 A restudy will be conducted if a higher or equally queued project withdraws or is modified.
 Withdrawing from the DISIS while a study is in progress will prove costly for the IC, which will have to pay twice the costs allocated for the study.
 Suspension or withdrawal during or after the facilities study will cost the IC not only the actual costs incurred but also the costs required to restudy an IC that has withdrawn or suspended the procedure.
 The IC can only suspend construction of a project for which it is solely responsible for costs.
 The SPP will refund any unused portion of the deposit made by an IC in case of suspension or withdrawal.

 The reformed interconnection procedures will be applicable to all ICs that did not have an executed facilities agreement as of August 1.
-Such ICs must decide on a queue, make the appropriate deposits, and meet all applicable conditions by September 30.
+Such ICs must decide on a queue, make the appropriate deposits, and meet all applicable conditions by September 30, including any transmission usage arrangements.
 ICs that executed a facilities study agreement before August 1 must abide by only the new suspension procedures.
 The reformed procedures will not be applicable to ICs that executed interconnection agreements as of June 2.

 Related News